 Most of us think it’s tough to cope with multi-tasking especially when you’re working in a corporate sector and your passion is something really out of blues.
 Seriously not a cup of tea!
 But, a young corporate employee Visakh VS has proved himself as a living testament by leading his way to become one of the finest tennis players of the present generation.
-Working in HSBC as a project manager after completing his Electronics Engineering; Visakh never missed out any opportunity to show flashes of brilliance in Tennis.
+Working in a corporate MNC as a project manager after completing his Electronics Engineering; Visakh never missed out any opportunity to show flashes of brilliance in Tennis.
 Visakh has been the junior state champion of Kerala for five consecutive years and has stolen the heart of tennis lovers many times with his eye-catching performances at various national and state level corporate tournaments.
 With his fantastic footwork and playing strategies, Visakh has emerged out as one of the finest tennis players on whom the nation proudly looks upon to bring accolades on international stages.
 Visakh has also completed his Level 1 certified coaches program from the International Tennis Federation (ITF) and is now working on his dream to train the burgeoning tennis players in the future to bring accolades for the country.
 While sharing his thoughts with the team of Sportmatik.com; Visakh expressed his immense love for tennis and other sports in which he really wants to do something great and briefed his journey as a tennis player who belongs to the corporate sector of India.
 Let’s have a quick glimpse at the success story of this tennis alchemist of the Indian corporate sector.

 What was the triggering moment when you realise about your passion for tennis?